 There are dozens of lists on the web of tourist destinations in Colombia.
-Most of these lists are redundant outlining the most popular destinations nearly every tourists visits when traveling to, or through, Colombia.
+Most of these lists are redundant outlining the most popular destinations nearly every tourist visits when traveling to, or through, Colombia.
 But are these must-see destinations tourist traps deserving of your precious time and hard-earned money?

 What’s the difference?
 Tourist destinations are popular places, cities or sites heavily dependent on revenues from tourism.
 They market themselves as places tourists absolutely must visit when they come to the country.
 A tourist trap carries an obvious negative connotation.
 According to Webster, tourist traps are ‘places that attract and sometimes exploit tourists for their money’.
 Every traveler has visited a few of these in their lifetime.